How You Can Help

 The former bank building has provided the Knoxville Hospital & Clinics with an opportunity to expand its Pleasantville Clinic and offer some of the acquired building space for lease.
 The expanded clinic site will accommodate increased patient volumes, expanded clinical services, and additional space to provide care for patients in a healing, comfortable, and more private environment.

-KHC is seeking capital improvement funds to support this major investment in the Pleasantville community, which is aimed at enhancing and modernizing access to critical healthcare services for the area.
+KHC seeks capital improvement funds to support this major investment in the Pleasantville community, aimed at enhancing and modernizing access to critical healthcare services for the area.

 Watch for more information on this exciting project!